zydou/arti/crates/tor-socksproto/README.md

 for two reasons:

  * First, because we need to support Tor SOCKS extensions.
- * Second, and because we sometimes need to see particular details of the individual handshakes that most other SOCKS implementations don't expose.
+ * Second, because we sometimes need to see particular details of the individual handshakes that most other SOCKS implementations don't expose.
 (For example, if we are told to connect to a raw IP address, the type of the handshake can help